Mortal Kombat Annihilation: Production

 Mortal Kombat Annihilation is loosely based on the 1995 video game Mortal Kombat 3, while featuring the character roster of Ultimate Mortal Kombat 3.
 There were also plot elements from Mortal Kombat 4, but these scenes were cut from the final theatrical version.
 While the original attracted casual moviegoers as well as gamers, Annihilation catered exclusively to the games' fans.
 Producer Lawrence Kasanoff said he was trying to make the film "even more spectacular than the first movie, which earned a healthy $73 million in the U.S. Annihilation is three times more ambitious than Mortal Kombat.
 Our theme for the sequel is to shoot for more—more fights, more special effects, more Outworld, more everything."
+He also noted that despite being much more ambitious than the original, it only had a marginally higher budget.